mackerelio/go-check-plugins/check-cert-file/README.md

 ## Setting for mackerel-agent

-If there is no problem in the execution result, add the setting in mackerel-agent.conf .
+If there are no problems in the execution result, add s setting in mackerel-agent.conf .

 ```
 [plugin.checks.cert-file]